terraware/terraware-devices/README.md

 Copy `sample_local.yaml` to `local.yaml` (in the same directory) and make changes to it as needed, then run `main.py` from the same directory.

 If you specify a `local_device_file_name` it should point to a JSON file in the same format as provided by the server.

+## Adding a new Device Type

+1. Copy one of the existing device classes to a new file.
+2. Set up a `poll()` method that returns readings from the device in a dictionary.
+(See other devices for examples.)
+3. Add code for instantiating the class in the `create_devices` method in `device_manager.py`.
+4. If desired, add the device to `sample-site.json`.